 “Thanks to the available network of data, we can spread out the connections and try to find if a fraudster is connected to other clients, through IP, postal or email addresses for example.
 This helps us detect fraud rings or identity theft fraud” declared Alexandre Dressayre.

 Having access to its data in one aggregated view, the BforBank team was also able to detect new fraud patterns that were too complex to identify in the past.
+The bank fraud solution built on graph technology allowed to search for complex scenarios within the data, involving multiple level of connections.

 “The first pattern we set up was one related to phishing fraud.
 The system reports cases where clients have multiple and suspicious connection behaviors.”